daelsepara/pixelprocessing/README.md

 #### process_freeman

-Functions for computing the Freeman vector codes (as image or vector), Fourier descriptors, shape vertices and boundary
+Determine the Freeman vector codes (as an image or a vector), Fourier descriptors, shape vertices and boundary

 #### freeman_gradient

-Functions for computing the gradient and running sums from a Freeman vector
+Compute for the gradient and running sums from a Freeman vector

+#### scaleimage

+Magnify an image n times (n is a positive integer), translating an image to a new origin, increasing image background

+#### magnify_shape

+Magnify a shape n times (n is a positive integer)

+#### edge_detect

+Edge detection using Sobel, Sobel-Feldman, Prewitt operators

+#### rotate_shape

+Rotate shape about an origin

 #### invariant_moments

-Functions for computing the invariant and normalized central moments of an image based on the paper by Hu (1962)
+Computing the invariant and normalized central moments of an image based on the work of Hu (1962)

 #### complex_moments

-Functions for computing the complex moments of an image and the rotation invariant moments based on the work of Flusser and Suk
+Compute for the complex rotation invariant moments based on the work of Flusser, Suk, Zitova

 #### hu_moments

 Alternative computation of Hu invariant moments

-#### scaleimage

-Functions for magnifying an image n times (n is a positive integer), translating an image to a new origin, increasing image background

-#### edge_detect
+#### invariant_moments_shape

-Functions for edge detection using Sobel, Sobel-Feldman, Prewitt operators
+Compute for  the invariant and normalized central moments of a shape

 #### lbp